PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models: Experiment Details

+\textbf{Rationale:} This experiment evaluates PCPO in a more complex, open-vocabulary setting, using the DanceGRPO framework~\citep{xue2025dancegrpo} and the HPDv2 prompt set.
+This setup tests PCPO's ability to maintain fidelity and diversity while optimizing for high-level human preferences (HPS).

-\item \textbf{DanceGRPO (FLUX):} We performed LoRA fine-tuning on 8 GPUs using the official scripts.
-This differs from the 16-GPU full fine-tuning in the original paper, which results in a slightly lower performance ceiling.
-Training was terminated at 240 epochs, as further training degraded image quality for the baseline with minimal reward gains (Figure~\ref{fig:progress-4}). \end{itemize}
+\textbf{Limitations:} The DanceGRPO framework is computationally intensive, limiting the number of ablations and repetitions we can perform.
+Most ablations are conducted on the simpler DDPO setup.
+For FLUX, we performed LoRA fine-tuning on 8 GPUs, using the official scripts provided by the authors.
+This differs from the 16-GPU full fine-tuning in the original paper, and results in a slightly lower performance ceiling.
+DanceGRPO's configurations for FLUX performs 4 gradient updates per iteration and uses timestep subsampling, making the training dynamic more fragile.

+\textbf{Miscellaneous Details:} For SD, we mainly use SD1.4 following \citet{xue2025dancegrpo}.
+For additional experiments, we use SD1.5 as the base model to align with other DPO-based frameworks.
+Training was terminated at 240 epochs, as further training degraded image quality for the baseline with minimal reward gains (Figure~\ref{fig:progress-4}).
+Note that the naive acceleration ablation (Figure~\ref{fig:naive-acceleration}(d)) was run using full fine-tuning on 8 H100 GPUs.